philipjlin/SportsLeague/readme.md

 ## Technologies
+Development in Groovy using the Grails framework.
-Groovy, Grails, Spring Framework for user authorization/authentication operations
+Spring Framework used for user authorization/authentication operations.

 ## High Level Components